 As I looked into the face of Josefa Morales, a resolve rose up within me.
 “I have a voice, and I can use it!”
 I thought back to when I was sick and to the prayers I would whisper in secret to my Savior.
 They were desperate prayers, weeping prayers, pleading prayers, even hopeless prayers.
 Many times I asked the Lord to heal me so that I could serve him.
 I promised God that if he would let me live, I would be His voice.

 As Josefa Morales tearfully spoke of her family’s hardship, one of her little boys began to cry near the edge of our conversation.
 A fellow male traveler and I began to comfort him.
 His eyes had the weight of a sensitive conscience unable to avoid his awareness of the world around him.
 Unable to escape into childhood indifference, he understood the need and his inability to make it better.
 No matter how hard he worked to help mama, he was unable to help mama.
 I could tell that this knowledge alone was crushing his heart.
 We comforted him, caressing his shoulder and head.
 We prayed that the Father’s heart would permeate this fatherless child.

 I have a voice!
 God has rescued me from the pit and he has given me a voice!
 I will use that voice, even if no one wants to listen.
-Please give this child a voice, please rescue this family, please donate to Food for the Poor.
-Your one time gift of $133 will feed three children for a year.
-Click on the link below and donate.

 Among the refuse and ruins My children search for bread.
 Among the garbage they seek a future.
 Among the dogs, among the stench, among the discarded waste they contend for their worth.
 And this is always before Me. . .
 You and My children always before Me.